 In accordance with the byelaws, the Inner Sea Area is closed to all maritime traffic and personal watercraft (PWC) at all times, without flags or signage.

 There are six Red Flags and a Black Ball that indicate when the Outer Sea Danger Area is closed.
-When Flags 1-6 are flown and the Black Ball is raised, the area marked by the red line and red marker numbers 1-8 on the map above is closed to all maritime traffic.
+When Flags 1-6 are flown and the Black Ball is raised, the area marked by the red line and red marker numbers 1-8 on the map is closed to all marine traffic.

 The Red Flags are at the following locations: